laipn/company-fit/README.md

 #### Brainstorming Questions and Rubrics

-Mastering any subject area (e.g. code-base, philosophy, trade skill) follows the progression of:
+Mastering any engineering skill -- whether that is electrical engineering, software engineering or oganizational engineering -- follows the progression of:

 1. Learning **what** a thing is supposed to do.
-2. Learning **how** that thing currently does it.
+2. Learning **how** the thing is implemented.
-3. Learning **why** it was built that way, its shortcoming and thus how to improve it.
+3. Learning **why** the thing was built that way, its shortcoming and thus how to improve it.

 You generally need to understand *what* a thing does before you can understand *how* a thing does it.
-And you generally need to understad *how* a thing works before you can understand *why* it is presently built that way.
+And you generally need to understand *how* a thing works before you can understand *why* it is presently built that way.

 Example: Computer networking